Trijata: After the war

 Numerous Ramayana adaptations record the gratitude of Sita and Rama who reward Trijata richly.
-In the Mahabharata version, Trijata is rewarded and honoured by Rama at the end of the war by giving bow that in his Krishna's avatar she be his sister as Subhadra.
+In the Mahabharata version, Trijata is rewarded and honoured by Rama at the end of the war.

 The Balaramayana mentions that after the war, Trijata accompanies Sita to her kingdom Ayodhya in the Pushpaka Vimana; Rama uses the Pushpaka Vimana to return to Ayodhya.
 In the Ananda Ramayana, both Trijata and Sarama journey to Ayodhya in the Pushpaka Vimana.
 Later, when Sita visits Lanka, she tells Sarama to treat Trijata as if she would her.
 The Kakawin Ramayana mentions how Trijata is honoured with rich gifts by Sita at Ayodhya as her loyal companion and solace, and the one who saved her life twice.

 The oldest Indian manuscript to mention Trijata's presence in Ayodhya is the Paumacriu.
 Many suggest that, after Sita's exile and the subsequent battle between Rama and his sons, Sita be reaccepted by Rama.
 Trijata and Lankasundari are called from Lanka to attest to Sita's chastity and both of them suggest an ordeal to convince the world of her purity.

-In the Thai Ramakien, Hanuman helps Vibhishana (here called Phipek) kill a demon.
-Hanuman then marries Trijata (Benchakai); their union results in the birth of a son, Asurapada, a demon with a monkey head.
+In the Thai Ramakien, Hanuman helps Vibhishana (here called Phiphek) kill a demon.
+Hanuman then marries Trijata (Benyakai); their union results in the birth of a son, Asuraphat, a demon with a monkey head.
 In the Malay version, after the great war, Vibhishana requests that Hanuman wed his daughter Trijata (Seri Jati).
 Hanuman agrees, on the condition that he remain with her for only a month.
 While Hanuman leaves for Ayodhya with Rama, Trijata gives birth to his son Hanuman Tegangga (Asurapada).
 The Javanese and Sundanese Wayang puppet tradition also portrays Trijata as the wife of Hanuman.